open-telemetry/opentelemetry-collector-releases/README.md

 # OpenTelemetry Collector distributions

+> :warning: **Important note:** Git tags in this repository may change at any time to fix any issues found during a release.
+They are only meant to trigger Github releases and should not be relied upon.

 This repository assembles OpenTelemetry Collector distributions, such as the "core" distribution, or "contrib".
 It may contain non-official distributions, focused on specific use-cases, such as the load-balancer.

 Each distribution contains: